Mary Hartman, Mary Hartman: Music

-Legal issues
+The dollhouse incident/Lasser's arrest

-In 1976, Lasser was arrested at a Los Angeles charity boutique.
+In the spring of 1976, Lasser was arrested at a Los Angeles charity boutique.
 Police found $6 worth (or 88 milligrams) of cocaine in her purse.
 Authorities were called after Lasser's American Express card was denied and she refused to leave without possession of a $150 dollhouse.
 Lasser was initially apprehended for two unpaid traffic tickets (one for jaywalking), but the officers then found the cocaine in her handbag.
 She claimed a fan had given her the drug several months earlier.

 Lasser was ordered to six months in counseling, which was easily satisfied as she was already seeing an analyst.
-A fictionalized version of Lasser's refusal to leave a store without a dollhouse was incorporated into Mary Hartmans first season.
+A fictionalized version of Lasser's refusal to leave a store without a dollhouse was also incorporated into Mary Hartmans first season.